Elena is the Vice President and Director of CLF Vermont.

-Elena has been with CLF since 2013, first as a Legal Fellow and then as a Staff Attorney and a Senior Attorney before stepping into her current role as Vice President and Director of CLF Vermont in 2021.
-Elena is admitted to practice in Vermont, New Hampshire, and Massachusetts.
-She holds a J.D. and Masters in Environmental Law and Policy from Vermont Law School, and a B.A. in Environmental Science from Colorado College.
+Elena has been with CLF since 2013, first as a Legal Fellow and then as a Staff Attorney and a Senior Attorney before stepping into her current leadership role in 2021.
+She holds a J.D. and Masters in Environmental Law and Policy from Vermont Law and Graduate School, and a B.A. in Environmental Science from Colorado College.
+Elena is admitted to practice in Vermont, New Hampshire, Massachusetts, and several federal courts.

 Recent Posts